We don’t have to know how something works in order to embrace it

 It will be talked about in varying ways, but the central idea is generally the same: that rather than coming up with ideas ourselves, they are instead “given” to us by an outside force (the muse, the universe, God, whatever), and we act as nothing but a conduit for its wishes.
 According to this theory, we might say our brain is somewhat like a radio – it tunes into messages that are floating around us in the ether, and a “creative person” is merely someone who is receptive to them, and allows them to flow through their consciousness and onto the page.
 In other words the creative person “creates” nothing at all.

 “The position of the artist is humble.
 He is essentially a channel”.

-Personally I love this idea, because it neatly illustrates a little-discussed tension which we must embrace if we are to become effective decision makers.
+Personally, I love this idea, because it neatly illustrates a little-discussed tension that we must embrace if we are to become effective decision-makers.
 That is:

 We don’t have to know how something works in order to embrace it.